MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 # Acknowledgements {#ack}

-This draft draws heavily on the text of [RFC7541].
-The indirect input of those authors is gratefully acknowledged, as well as ideas gleefully stolen from:
+This draft draws heavily on the text of [RFC7541], and adopts (with adaptation) the checkpoint model from {{?QMIN=I-D.tikhonov-quic-qmin}}.
+The direct and indirect input of those authors is gratefully acknowledged, as well as ideas gleefully stolen from:

   - Jana Iyengar
   - Patrick McManus